Options For Dummies: Puts And Calls For Dummies Explained

 Selling put options is a great way to collect option premium and potentially purchase desirable stocks at a more favorable price according to options trading genius, David Jaffee.

-If the put option is not exercised, the seller still gets to keep the option premium.
+And, even if that option is not assigned, the option seller will still keep the option premium.

 Options Trading for Beginners